cortex-js/cortexjs.io/docs/compute-engine/08-guide-types.md

             │       └── matrix
             └── map
 ```
-**Note:** this diagram is simplified and does not accuarely reflect the finite vs
+**Note:** this diagram is simplified and does not accurately reflect the finite vs
 non-finite distinction for the numeric types.